BY SOFO ARCHON

 By embracing our uniqueness, we can celebrate human diversity, instead of seeking ways to suppress it.
 And there’s no need to fight for wealth and resources.
 Our world is abundant, having enough to satisfy everyone’s needs.
 But when the few steal from the many, how can there be peace and prosperity in the world?
 It’s impossible.

 You see, most of our conflicts are money-related.
 But here’s the truth a lot of us have been conditioned to ignore: Money is just an illusion, a story we’ve collectively agreed upon.
 It doesn’t have intrinsic value.
 It’s just pieces of metal and paper, or bits on computers.
 Hence, just like we created this story, we can destroy it or totally transform it.
 We can create a story of unity and collaboration.
-And based on this story, we can redesign our global society so that it serves all people.
+And based on this story, we can redesign our global socioeconomic system so that it serves all people.

 The choice is ours.